andrew-ngui/kernel-interceptor/README.md

 # kernel-interceptor
-C based kernel functions that intercept Linux syscalls and logs all usage
+C based kernel module that intercept Linux syscalls and logs/monitors all usages